pvprodk/EaseeSolarCharge/README.md

 # EaseeSolarCharge
-A Home Assistant and node-red based flow to dynamically control Easee EV charging based on Solar Production
+A Home Assistant and Node-RED based flow to dynamically control Easee EV charging based on Solar Production

 ![Visualisation of the flow](https://i.imgur.com/c6F0uFs.png)